Historic Preservation

 Frequently Asked Questions (FAQ)

-Why do we care about preserving Historic African American Cemeteries?
+Why is it important to preserve Historic African American Cemeteries?

-What is the legacy of the people buried in this historic cemetery?
+What is the significance of the people buried in these historic cemeteries?

-We have a responsibility to ensure that the humanity of our ancestors is honored and reflected in a dignified burial ground that is recorded and archived, as their narrative should be a central part of our history.
+We have a responsibility to ensure the humanity of our ancestors is honored and reflected in a dignified burial ground and final resting place.
+By carefully documenting and archiving their stories, we ensure that their legacy remains an integral part of our shared history.

 Make An Impact

-When you give to Hamilton Hood Foundation, your donation is used to support historic preservation, genealogical research, and health education.
+When you give to Hamilton Hood Foundation, your donation is used to support historical preservation, genealogical research, and health education.